All Episodes

 Hillary is in trouble.

-They look at they're always a week ahead with their internal polls and so forth.
+Look at, they're always a week ahead with their internal polls and so forth.

-They uh Oh, and Zogmi has fired back.
+Oh, and Zogby has fired back.

-John Zogby's fired back at Mart Penn.
+John Zogby's fired back at Mark Penn.

-This is great too.
+This is great, too.

 After the break, don't go away.